Meghan Markle May Not Wear A Veil On Her Royal Wedding Day, ‘The Daily Express’ Reports

 Meghan Markle and Prince Harry are getting married in about a week and speculation is rife about the big day.
 Details about the royal nuptials are still pretty sparse.
-The public knows the basics, like the date, location and time.
+The public knows the basics, like the date, location, and time.
 We also know that Markle won’t have a maid of honor but will be assisted by a group of some of her closest friends.

 But there are some other juicy tidbits that are still under wraps.
 We still don’t know who designed Meghan’s wedding dress.
-A number of British designers names have been thrown around in the tabloids like Erdem, Ralph and Russo and Alexander McQueen.
+A number of British designers have been thrown around in the tabloids like Erdem, Ralph and Russo, and Alexander McQueen.
 However, there has been no official confirmation on Meghan’s royal couturier.

 Related to the identity of the fashion designer is the question of whether the dress was designed to accommodate a veil.
 Queen Elizabeth II donned a veil to marry Prince Philip, the Duke of Edinburgh.
 Princess Diana wore one and so did Kate Middleton.
-But as The Daily Express reports, there’s no strict royal rule that Meghan Markle has to follow in their bridal fashion footsteps.
+But as the Daily Express reports, there’s no strict royal rule that Meghan Markle has to follow in their bridal fashion footsteps.

-One royal expert told The Daily Express that while it’s not a hard and fast tradition, the veil adds to the “fantasy and pageantry” that encompasses the royal wedding.
+One royal expert told the Daily Express that while it’s not a hard and fast tradition, the veil adds to the “fantasy and pageantry” that encompasses the royal wedding.

 “In all my research on royalty, I’ve never come across anything that dictates what a royal bride should wear on her wedding day,” she continued.
 “I believe it’s more tradition than anything else that a bride – royal or not – wear a veil.”